Keyboard shortcuts

 const auto [v, w, x, y, z] = t;

-There is a specialization of tuples called std::pair which holds just two values.
+There is a specialization of tuples called std::pair found in the <utility> header which holds just two values.
 The values of a pair can be extracted using the same methods as tuples but they also have public members std::pair::first and std::pair::second which allows you to access the data.

 const auto [x, y] = p;